• Home

 Delivery of Notice: As written notice is important to end a lease, it should be delivered via certified mail, hand-delivered, or emailed, depending on the requirements mentioned in the lease agreement or state law.

-A month-to-month lease offers cost-effective flexibility to both tenants and landlords who are not ready to commit to long-term fixed-term contracts.
+A month-to-month rental agreement offers cost-effective flexibility to both tenants and landlords who are not ready to commit to long-term fixed-term contracts.
 While they bring flexibility, proper notice requirements, and other regulations still protect rights on both sides equally.
 Approaching these leases respectfully and legally sets all parties up for a smooth month-to-month rental experience.
 Let Property Management OKC help you in case of any trouble related to leasing!

 FAQs About Month-to-Month Leases